wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 3.0 =
+- Added a new feature which allows you to add captcha to the Wordpress user registration page.
+- Added some more helpful comments and link to video tutorial in the brute force and white list features settings pages.

 = 2.9 =
 - Added new feature which automatically sets the status of newly registered wordpress user accounts to "pending" and allows manual approval by an administrator.